 Status Occurrence Format Min.
-Access Types Required ZeroOrOne Int Get, Replace networks when cellular data is switched off
+Access Types Required ZeroOrOne Int Get, Replace

-Table 122: Data Off Services Extension MO sub tree addition parameters (syncDataOff)
+Table 111: Data Off Services Extension MO sub tree addition parameters (syncDataOff)

-- Values: - 0: the synchronisation with the Common Message Store is not available on cellular networks when cellular data is switched off - 1: the synchronisation with the Common Message Store is available on cellular

-- 2: the synchronisation with the Common Message Store is available on cellular networks when cellular data is switched off if the device is attached to the HPLMN, otherwise the services are disabled. - Post-reconfiguration actions: If the value of the configuration parameter transits from 1 to 0 or from 2 to 0 while the device is connected to a cellular access network other than the HPLMN the client should trigger a data connection triggered synchronization with the Common Message Store. - Associated HTTP XML characteristic type: "syncDataOff"
+- 0: the synchronisation with the Common Message Store is not a cellular data off exempt service - 1: the synchronisation with the Common Message Store is a cellular data off exempt service - 2: the synchronisation with the Common Message Store is a cellular data off exempt service if the device is attached to the HPLMN. - Post-reconfiguration actions: If the value of the configuration parameter transits from 1 to 0 or from 2 to 0 while the device is connected to a cellular access network other than the HPLMN the client should trigger a data connection triggered synchronization with the Common Message Store. - Associated HTTP XML characteristic type: "syncDataOff"